-A Conversation with Jasmine Love
+A Conversation with Jasmine Love, Director of Inclusion & Outreach

 An experienced educator and inclusivity practitioner, Jasmine Love has devoted her career to fostering communities in which all children can pursue educational excellence.
 Jasmine majored in Psychobiology at Oberlin College and received her Masters in Education from the University of Pennsylvania in Psychological Services with an emphasis in cross-cultural counseling.
 She has been in senior administration in similar positions at Westridge School and Chadwick School over the last decade where she has created identity-based age-appropriate multicultural education programs in the Los Angeles area.